Recently Enrolled MPH Students

 The process of assigning academic advisors and registering for classes is managed by the Public Health and Professional Degree Programs Registrar's Office.

-Starting mid-April, the Registrar's Office will contact enrolling students via email with information about who will be your faculty advisor and instructions for registering for classes.
-After April, the Registrar's Office will contact students within two weeks of receiving their enrollment reply form and tuition deposit.
+The Registrar's Office will contact enrolling students within two weeks of receiving their enrollment reply form and tuition deposit via email with information about who will be your faculty advisor and instructions for registering for classes.

 In the meantime, the following links can help you prepare for your first meeting with your advisor and selecting your courses.